Virginia wine: Viticulture

 The state's viticulture rebirth was led in part by the investment of the Zonin family of Italy in a new vineyard in Barboursville in 1976.
 Barboursville Vineyards served as a catalyst in the 1970s, alongside the now defunct Oakencroft Vineyards.
 A growing number of for-profit and non-profit organizations have been established since the 1980s to help promote Virginia wine.
 Two of the more well known organizations are the Virginia Vineyards Association (VVA) and the Virginia Wineries Association (VWA).
 The state of Virginia has taken an active role in helping promote the wine industry in the state even to the extent of managing a state wide distributor company for Virginia wineries called Virginia Winery Distribution Company (VWDC) that was established by the Virginia Department of Agriculture and Consumer Services.
 The intent of the VWDC is to provide wholesale wine distribution services for Virginia farm wineries, many of which are too small to manage on their own.

 Throughout the 1980s and 1990s, many other vineyards and wineries joined the mix and by 2009, over 163 wineries were operating in Virginia.
 By 2020 there were over 280 wineries operating in Virginia.
 Almost all of these are small, family-owned vineyards and wineries, and only the very largest have developed distribution networks.
 As a result, the wineries rely on wine tourism and direct sales for most of their revenue.
 To encourage visitors, they often play host to special events with music, food, and other activities.

 As Virginia-labeled wines are regulated that the majority percentage of the grapes used in wine production must be grown in Virginia, and since the state does not produce enough grapes to support its wineries, the price of these grapes continues to go up, making Virginia state wines noncompetitive with states like Oregon, Washington or California.
 Therefore, one Floyd County winery has expanded its operation in a five-year contract to export its wines to China.
 Chateau Morrisette, with the help of Governor Bob McDonnell's office, will be exporting its Merlot to China, and plans to add other wines later.

+As the state's wines have gained recognition, media attention has increased, including articles on key trends and acclaim from Decanter, The New York Times, The Washington Post and Wine Enthusiast.
+In addition, the Virginia Wineries Association joined the Wine Origins Alliance, signing the Declaration of Place, to protect wine growing place names.